Waterways > Lichfield & Hatherton Canals

 The Hatherton Canal is the Hatherton Branch of the Staffordshire and Worcestershire Canal plus a new section of canal to replace the former Churchbridge Locks connection to the Cannock Extension Canal that was lost to coal mining.

 Both canal restorations have many obstacles to overcome, particularly road crossings.
 The threat posed by the building of the M6 Toll Motorway was an early challenge.
-Over £2 million has had to be invested in these major road crossings to preserve continuity of the routes, which for some time inhibited the pace of actual restoration work.
+Over £2 million was invested in these major road crossings to preserve continuity of the routes, which for some time inhibited the pace of physical restoration work.

 The Lichfield Canal has seen work over many years on several sites.
-This includes the restoration of a lock at Fosseway Lane, and a partly built diversion channel, a lift bridge and an inverted siphon stream culvert at Darnford Lane.
+These include the restoration of a lock at Fosseway Lane, and a partly built diversion channel, a lift bridge and an inverted siphon stream culvert at Darnford Lane.

 A grant in 2015 enabled the Trust to purchase a 1 km section of canal at Summerhill, clear 60 years of undergrowth, construct a new culvert and canal channel over the Crane Brook to replace the one demolished when the motorway was built, and to relay hedges and resurface the towpath between the Boat Inn and the aqueduct.